rezaamini-ir/easypanel/docs/fields.md

 }
 ```

-Also, this `clickableImage` method accepts a parameter which is the target of link and in default it is `_blank`
+Also, this `clickableImage` method accepts a parameter that is the target of the link and in default, it is `_blank`

 ```php
 public function fields(){